 and then use the same region to allocate strings.
 Safety is preserved in that allocated

-memory regions accept only the same kinds of data; the compiler runs some analysis
+memory regions accept only the same kinds of data; the compiler shows an error if

 As a result, replaced data may be modified but they will always be safe to read